looker/lookerbot/README.md

 To allow visualizations to appear in Slack, if configured to do so, the bot uploads them as images to Amazon S3 with an extremely long randomly-generated URL.
 Anyone with this URL can access that image at any time, though it should be extremely difficult to guess.

 If you choose to remove the image files from S3, the Slack messages that relied on those images will be blank.

-### Tweaking Behavior

-There are a couple environment variables that can be used to tweak behavior:

-- `LOOKER_SLACKBOT_EXPAND_URLS` – Set this to `true` to have the bot expand Link and Share URLs in any channel the bot is invited to.

-- `LOOKER_SLACKBOT_LOADING_MESSAGES` – Set this to `false` to disable posting loading messages.

 ### Running Locally for Development